david68cu/pymiami_concurrency_talk_02_08_2020/docs/source/8_content_event_loop.rst

 which is responsible for executing the code, collecting and processing events, and executing queued sub-tasks. "

-In any case an event loop is as its name says , is a loop.
-In Python we can implement loops with something so simple as a while statement !!.
+In any case an event loop is as its name says , is a loop :-) .
+In Python we can implement loops with something so simple as a while statement .
 Also we can do it using a context Manager, etc.

 In brief the Event Loop is an important part of any Async I/O architecture, and in Python this is also the case.

-Specifically the asyncio module , one of many async i/o implementations in Python , create the event loop in the BaseDefaultEventLoopPolicy.
-This event loop runs in its own thread and what we expect from it ( efficiency, simplicity and responsability in task delegation ) we get it
+Specifically the asyncio module , one of many async i/o implementations in Python , creates the event loop in the BaseDefaultEventLoopPolicy class .
+This event loop runs in its own thread and what we expect from it ( efficiency, simplicity and responsibility in task delegation ) we certainly get it.

-See below some lines of the source code for the method get_event_loop()
+See below some lines of the source code for the method get_event_loop() in the BaseDefaultEventLoopPolicy class .

 `BaseDefaultEventLoop <https://github.com/python/cpython/blob/9ce361d3bb15cf49b82fa03e3e593d7cbd8ee1ff/Lib/asyncio/events.py#L205>`_.